-We continue to hold Study Abroad classes in England, Europe and Israel.
+We continue to send groups of students to England and Europe in our study abroad experience.
 Many of our majors offer internship programs.

 Toccoa Falls College is a premier Christian college that uniquely integrates biblical truth, academic excellence, and intentional spiritual formation within a caring Christian community.
 We believe that you will enjoy growing spiritually and academically at Toccoa Falls College during your educational experience.